 If you organize a group for an exclusive session, we can help with getting a private bus, usually for less than 150 euros.

 What should I wear?

-Comfortable closed shoes (please avoid heels and sandals) and, if you booked a night session, warm clothing and a flashlight if possible (or a mobile phone with such a feature).
+Comfortable closed shoes (please avoid heels and sandals) and, if you booked for a night session, warm clothing is recommended (even on Summer), and a flashlight or a mobile phone with such a feature if possible.